Parameter estimation from the core-bounce phase of rotating core collapse supernovae in real interferometer noise: Theoretical lower bounds on parameter estimation uncertainties

-In the other hand, we will use the PSD data from the Einstein Telescope (ET) whose sensitivity model was developed in \cite{Hild_2011}, where the contribution of the detector noise in the ET-D model is described in detail, which we will use in this work.
-Also, we will use the Amplitud Spectral Density (ASD) of the Cosmic Explorer (CE) detector reported in \cite{Srivastava_2022}.
-Where the sensitivity to low, intermediate and high frequency sources is optimized.
+Furthermore, we will use PSD data from the Einstein Telescope (ET) sensitivity model from \cite{Hild_2011}.
+Also, we calculate the PSD using the Amplitude Spectral Density (ASD) of the Cosmic Explorer (CE) detector reported in \cite{Srivastava_2022}.

-The Figure \ref{Fig:S044_ADS} shows this analytical advanced LIGO noise function and the experimental LIGO noise from the third observation run on the Livingston (03L1) and Hanford (03H1) detectors \cite{T2000012}.
-Also it shows the noise amplitude of ET\cite{Punturo:2010zz} and CE.
+Figure \ref{Fig:ADS} shows this analytical advanced LIGO noise function and the experimental LIGO noise from the third observation run on the Livingston (O3L1) and Hanford (O3H1) detectors \cite{T2000012, Davis_2021}.
+In addition, it shows the noise amplitude of ET \cite{Punturo:2010zz} and CE.